Already On Google But Not Getting Leads? 3 Google Business Profile Fixes for Vancouver Wellness Practices

 It’s time to start using your GBP more like a mini-blog or social media.

-I like to (and I do this for my clients) post weekly with
+I like to post weekly with:

-Updated tips or educational content
+• Updated tips or educational content

-An awesome client success story or testimonial
+• A client success story or testimonial

-A special offer, upcoming event or new services
+• A special offer, upcoming event or new services

-A simple reminder of how to book or contact you
+• A simple reminder of how to book or contact you

-Even just one post per week (with a relevant photo and keywords) helps keep your profile active and tells Google you’re for real and are legit. (but not too legit to quit)
+Even just one post per week (with a relevant photo and keywords) helps keep your profile active and tells Google you’re for real and are legit.

 If this sounds overwhelming just start with once a month, it’s better than NEVER.